 Cameron County

 Participants must have at least 45 days left in an RRC to be eligible.
 Participation is voluntary, and eligible candidates are required to complete an enrollment form indicating their willingness and desire to receive services and fulfill the program requirements.
 Participants are enrolled in either Stage 1 (during incarceration) or Stage 2 (while in an RRC or in home confinement) depending on the partner facilities in the designated workforce area.
-Individuals in Stage 2 may be in a BOP custody status called prerelease.
+Individuals in Stage 2 may be in a BOP-custody status called prerelease.

 There are three types of prerelease custody, as follows: